 It’s really the sauce that makes this dish distinctive.
 The combination of vegetables is very much changeable.
 You can even use only one variety of vegetable; cauliflower or broccoli are great choices.
 I just went with a combination because Sam prefers her food like that with contrast in color, shape and texture.
 Note that if using a combination of vegetables and the chosen vegetables require varying lengths of cooking time, cut the vegetables that require longest to cook in smaller pieces so that everything cooks at about the same time.

-- 2 c. of diced vegetables (I used chayote, squash and cauliflower)
+- 2 cup vegetables (I used chayote, squash and cauliflower), diced

-- toasted sesame seeds (any color is fine)
+- sesame seeds (any color is fine), toasted

 - Heat the butter in a pan.